-Extracorporeal membrane oxygenation (ECMO) is a highly specialized respiratory treatment for newborns who are in the neonatal intensive care unit (NICU) with breathing problems.
-ECMO is a procedure that uses a special machine to take over the workload of the lungs, removing carbon dioxide (CO2) from the blood and adding in oxygen—just as the lungs normally would.
+Extracorporeal membrane oxygenation (ECMO) is a highly specialized life-saving treatment that gives your child’s heart and lungs time to rest, heal, and return to normal function when they are experiencing severe heart and/or lung failure from an illness or injury.
+ECMO is a procedure that uses a special machine to take over the workload of the lungs and heart by removing carbon dioxide (CO2) from the blood, adding oxygen to the blood, and pumping the blood around the body.

-While ECMO does not always cure the illness causing respiratory distress, it can stabilize your child’s condition.
-By reducing the strain put on the lungs, ECMO can give your child time to recover so that his or her doctors can provide other treatments for the underlying condition.
-For example, ECMO may be used to stabilize babies who have a congenital diaphragmatic hernia, so they can undergo surgical repair.
+While ECMO does not cure the illness causing distress, it can stabilize your child’s condition.
+By reducing the strain put on the lungs and heart, ECMO can give your child time to recover so that his or her doctors can provide other treatments for the underlying condition.
+For example, ECMO may be used to stabilize babies who have a congenital diaphragmatic hernia or Hypoplastic Left Heart Syndrome, so they can undergo surgical repair.

 What to Expect